 Site L3 (Lichfield 3): Land at Greenhough Road

-L3: Land at Greenhough Road Site allocated through Policy LC1
+L3: Land at Greenhough Road

 Currently an unused previously developed site adjacent to an existing employment area.
 The site is located between an existing supermarket and a small scale modern office development.